scalalandio/chimney/docs/docs/supported-transformations.md

     Source(42, 0.07).intoPartial[Target].transform.asEither // == Right(Target(42, 0.07))
     ```

-However, original value might have fields absent in target type, and appearing in different order:
+However, the original value might have fields absent in the target type and/or appearing in a different order:

 !!! example